-- 6. The Group considered that the problem of the acquisition by China of a nuclear capacity on which discussion continued at the October meeting had now reached a point where it could more appropriately continue to be discussed by the Council or the Political Advisers Committee than by the Group itself. - 7.
-The German Representative confirmed his Government's invitation to hold the next meeting in Germany, subject to the Council's approval.
-The Turkish Representative also confirmed his Government's invitation for the subsequent meeting of the Group to be held in Turkey. - 8.
-The Council is invited: - (i) to take note of the Chairman's Report; - (ii) to consider in accordance with the Terms of Reference set out in C-M(61)101 the arrangements for the next meeting of the Group.
+(Signed) R.W.J.
+HOOPE The German Representative confirmed his Government's invitation to hold the next meeting in Germany, subject to the The Turkish Representative also confirmed his Government's invitation for the subsequent meeting of the Group - - to consider in accordance with the Terms of Reference set out in C-M(61)101 the arrangements

 (Signed) R.W.J.
-HCOPER
+HOOPER

-OTAN/NATO, Paris, XVIe.
+OTAN/NATO Paris, XVIe.